 KCRAR is run by a set of bylaws, which lay out privileges and obligations of members as well as how the Association is governed.
 These bylaws were adopted by the KCRAR Board of Directors, and any amendments to them must also be approved by the KCRAR Board of Directors.

 In January 2001, the Metropolitan Kansas City Board of REALTORS® in Missouri and the Johnson County Board of REALTORS® in Kansas merged to become the Kansas City Regional Association of REALTORS® (KCRAR).
-Since then, KCRAR’s jurisdiction has grown to include 34 counties through the addition of the St. Joseph Chapter in 2018, the Midwest Missouri Chapter in 2019 and the Five County Chapter in 2020.
+Since then, KCRAR’s jurisdiction has grown to include 34 counties through the addition of the St. Joseph Chapter in 2018, the Midwest Missouri Chapter in 2019, the Five County Chapter in 2020 and the Pittsburg Chapter in 2021.